Jeaniel87/Analyzing-U.S.-Electric-Vehicle-Market-Share/README.md

   California significantly outperforms all other states with EV adoption  around 3.4%.
 This indicates strong policy support,  infrastructure(charging stations), and consumer adoption.
 Other states like the District of Columbia (2.60%), Hawaii(2.37%), and Washington(2.23) are among the top 5 EV adoption.
 States like Mississippi (0.13%), North Dakota (0.13%), and Wyoming (0.17%) have a very low EV penetration.

+   - PHEVs (Plug-in Hybrid Electric) vehicles in the US